angular/angular/aio/content/guide/style-binding.md

 ## Prerequisites

-* TBD
+TBD

 ## Binding to a single style

 To create a single style binding, use the prefix `style` followed by a dot and the name of the CSS style.

-To set the ‘width’ style, type `[style.width]="width"`.
+For example, set the ‘width’ style, type the following:  `[style.width]="width"`

 Angular sets the property to the value of the bound expression, which is usually a string.
 Optionally, you can add a unit extension like `em` or `%`, which requires a number type.

 <div class="alert is-helpful">

-1. To write a style in dash-case, type the following:
+To write a style in dash-case, type the following:

 <code-example language="html">&lt;nav [style.background-color]="expression"
 &gt;&lt;/nav&gt;

-2. To write a style in camelCase, type the following:
+To write a style in camelCase, type the following:

   &lt;nav [style.backgroundColor]="expression"
 &gt;&lt;/nav&gt;</code-example>